LukeMizuhashi/cfn-response/README.md

 NPM-hosted copy-paste job of AWS cfn-response.
-AWS actively maintains the code that gets copy-pasted here--and periodically at that.
+AWS actively maintains the code that gets copy-pasted here; that code only gets copy-pasted over periodically at best.
 If you're interested in actively developing this code--please fork and poke Amazon.
-If you notice the code here is out of sync with the latest version from Amazon, please send a pull request and link to where Amazon has posted the latest code.
+If you notice the code here is out of sync with the latest, official version from Amazon, please send a pull request and link to where Amazon has posted the latest code.

 Thanks, e'rybody!